wikimedia/wikimedia-developer-portal/src/index.md

 ## Build, discover, and share tools

-Tools, gadgets, and bots make it easier to edit and maintain Wikimedia projects.
+Tools and bots make it easier to edit and maintain Wikimedia projects.

 [Learn more](build-tools/)